Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Introduction

 The paper is organized as follows.
-In Sec.~\ref{Sec:Background}, we provide key background information about Trotterisation, its Floquet interpretation, and quantum chaos (with a more detailed background on quantum chaos in appendix~\ref{App:RMTandQuantumChaos}).
+In Sec.~\ref{Sec:resultsOverview}, we provide, up front, an overview of our key results and contributions.
+In Sec.~\ref{Sec:Background}, we provide key background information about Trotterisation, its Floquet interpretation, and quantum chaos (with more detailed background on quantum chaos in Appendix~\ref{App:RMTandQuantumChaos}).
 Sec.~\ref{Sec:Models} describes the physical models and their experimentally accessible Trotterisations.
-Our detailed findings are presented in the main part of the paper in Sec.~\ref{Sec:Results}, and we discuss our conclusions and the outlook in Sec.~\ref{Sec:Conclusion}.
+After presenting our detailed findings from individual analytical approaches in Sec.~\ref{Sec:Results}, we discuss in Sec.~\ref{Sec:Conclusion} the broader, overarching conclusions we can establish by combining our results, along with new and open questions raised by our work, and the outlook for addressing them.
+Due to the significant extent of analysis and results reported in Sec.~\ref{Sec:Results} and the relevant appendices, Sec.~\ref{Sec:Conclusion} is written to be rather self-contained, so that the reader may skip to this section and understand how our results support the broad conclusions of our work, and delve into the detailed results as required.